 Research: Methodology

 This page is devoted to projects developing general methodology.
+For a description of each project, click below.

-Decomposition Algorithms
+Decomposition algorithms

 Methods for generating bounds on the optimal value of a MILP are essential to the development of effective solution procedures.
 Traditionally, bounding methods based on decomposition, such as Dantzig-Wolfe decomposition and Lagrangian relaxation, have been treated as distinct from polyhedral methods that utilize dynamic cut generation for bound improvement.
 It is possible to view these methods from a common perspective and to integrate them in a way that capitalizes on the strengths of each approach.
 In this project, we are developing a general framework for such integrated methods, an important element of which is a new paradigm for generating valid inequalities that we call \emph{structured separation}. %Structured separation methods exploit the %known structure of a given solution to enable faster separation algorithms.
 Relaxed solutions that are integral (but infeasible) are a natural by-product of decomposition-based bounding methods.
 Such solutions have well-defined structure that allows them to be separated far more efficiently than unstructured ones.
 We are developing techniques that take advantage of this fact to aid in the generation of new valid inequalities.